 - Use this block to use fabrics from one collection or from scraps

-- After you have decided on a blade and block size, cut all of the fabrics for your blades into the desired blade length before cutting (5″ length pieces for 5″ blades)
+- After deciding on a blade and block size, cut all of the fabrics for your blades into the desired blade length before cutting (5″ length pieces for 5″ blades)

 - Jelly roll strips and charm squares work perfectly with 5″ blades